Codenhance/codenhance.github.io/_posts/2015-10-12-python-modules-and-packages.md

 ## That's it

 You just made a Python package containing two modules.
-They don't do much, but they are laid out and imported is no different from any other package you'll come across.
+They don't do much, but the way they are laid out and imported is no different from any other package you'll come across.

 ## Final challenge